How can you use Cognitive Load Theory to improve learning outcomes in your classroom?

 3. Reducing Split-Attention Effect

 Using more than a single piece of visual information, such as graphs, diagrams and explanatory text, may divide a students' attention between them.
-This increase in the cognitive load may make it more difficult to establish new schemas.
-According to Cognitive Psychology experts, this effect can be reduced by altering the instructional conditions such as incorporating labels into diagrams or by focusing on any single item in the visual stimuli or visual instructional design in a sequential manner.
+This increase in the memory load may make it more difficult to establish new schemas.
+According to Cognitive Psychology experts in the educational psychology review, this effect can be reduced by altering the instructional conditions, such as incorporating labels into diagrams or by focusing on any single item in the visual stimuli or visual instructional design in a sequential manner.
+For teachers, it's important to remember that students have limited mental storage capacity and we should design complex tasks so as not to cause too much 'attention flipping'.
+With all the digital distractions that our students encounter, taking personal responsibility for our own mental load might soon be regarded as an essential problem-solving skill.
+This type of knowledge of instructional control can certainly improve outcomes by lessening the load during learning.

 4. Using Visual and Auditory Channels in the Working Memory